The Ultimate 3-Week Bali and Lombok Itinerary for Families with Kids

 🏝️ Remote Islands Tour from East Lombok

 From our guesthouse we did a day trip to islands like Gili Kondo, Gili Bidara, and Gili Kapal — postcard-perfect, with white sand, clear water, and hardly any other visitors.
 It’s still a mystery why this area isn’t more famous!
-We wrote a full blog about our trip to these islands: 👉 How to visit the secret Gilis.
+We wrote a full blog about our trip to these islands: 👉 How to visit the Secret Gilis.

 🍛 This is a remote area, so your best bet is to eat at your accommodation.